 Our required infrastructure will consist of:

-- An IAM role for Lambda execution with policies to access DynamoDB, S3, and SES services.
+An IAM role for Lambda execution with policies to access DynamoDB, S3, and SES services.

-- A Lambda function called
+A Lambda function called profile-processor.

-- S3 buckets: one for deploying the Lambda code, one for new profile files, and one for processed profile files.
+S3 buckets: one for deploying the Lambda code, one for new profile files, and one for processed profile files.

-- A DynamoDB
+A DynamoDB profiles table.

-table. - An email identity for sending email notifications.
+An email identity for sending email notifications.

 An advantage of this approach is that we can specify the parametrization of our Lambda through Terraform variables, like the number of workers in this case.